l3ony2k/D42ker-Logseq/README.md

 Default [Logseq](https://logseq.com/) dark theme with 0 saturation background and some other tweaks.

+Most of the enhanced features were inspired by great guys on [Logseq Discord server](https://discord.gg/KpN4eHY).

 ## Modifications

 All these changes are based on default dark theme of Logseq.